 As the years went by, I went into Primary School teaching in South-West London, and developed a passion for planning and delivering creative Geography lessons with the aim to make the young children that I was responsible develop a love for the subject that I had.
 There was still that sense of frustration that I had never taken my love of Geography further.
 Finally, an opportunity presented itself in a rather bizarre way.
 I took several pupils from my school to Royal Holloway, University of London as part of a project to introduce children from families who had never attended higher education to foster aspirations of university study.
 Whilst there I got talking to a member of university staff about my passion for Geography, and she just happened to mention Royal Holloway’s status as one of the leading Cultural Geography centres.
 It all went from there and now, in September 2014 I finally fulfilled my dream of studying Geography again.
 The Cultural Geography MA at Royal Holloway is a research based course which allows individuals to pursue a specialism around which to frame the papers and dissertation you write.
 For me, it is Cornish Culture & Identity – hence the name of this site Doronieth Kernow – Doronieth is the Cornish word for Geography and Kernow the name for Cornwall in the native tongue.

-But why is a guy who was born in Roehampton SW London and has always lived on the SW London/Surrey border, specialising in Cornish Culture & Identity for a Masters degree at a college of the University of London, I hear you ask.
+But why is a guy who was born in Roehampton SW London and has always lived on the SW London/Surrey border researching Cornish Culture & Identity, I hear you ask.

 There is no one simple answer.
 Firstly, I am very proud to admit to my Great Grandmother being Cornish born and bred.
 At the present time, I have been able to trace her to Redruth where her and her sister before moving to Hertfordshire when she met my Great Grandfather on my mother’s side.
 Ever since then, my family linage has been from around the London and Home Counties area.
 But the Cornish roots are there and I am excessively (or is that obsessively?) proud of them.
 Then, there’s the unique Cornish identity which is something that you cannot help but notice the minute you cross The Border into God’s Country at Saltash.
 Immediately the place names lose their English connections.
 There’s the proliferation of the Cornish national flag.
 There’s the language.
 There’s the sense of pride of being Cornish.
 There’s the wonderful male voice choirs, and The Cornish National Anthem of ‘Trelawny’.
 From the prayer book rebellion, King Athelstan’s setting of the border, Plymouth trying to encroach on Cornish territory to present day demands for a Cornish Assembly there is the wonderful sense of being ‘the other’ – being separate from those ‘on the wrong side of the Tamar’.
 Yes, my Cornish roots are distant, but they are there, and everytime I cross the Tamar Bridge on the train, there is an undistinguishable feeling of being back in a place where I belong.
 I feel I belong in Cornwall in a way that I don’t feel when I am in Surrey.